 Ice fishing’s ongoing allure, in part, stems from ice house improvements.
 Safe and reliable heaters, grills and comfortable beds are all part of the modern ice fishing experience.
 Warm, lifelong memories are often forged from nature’s northern lights, stunning sunsets and the hushed silence of winter.

-Several state parks now offer winter mountain biking opportunities thanks to the sport’s increasing popularity.
+Several state parks and downhill ski areas offer winter mountain biking opportunities thanks to the sport’s increasing popularity.
 So do park systems in the Minneapolis-St. Paul, Duluth and Winona areas, with more opening up every year.

 Dog sledding is one of the most fun and unusual ways to experience winter.
 People of all ages and physical abilities can do it, and trips can be tailored to your comfort level.
 Short trips, day trips, overnight trips, and trips that include ice fishing are among the many iterations available.

 Lodging options also vary.
 You can spend the night in a cozy cabin or in a yurt—an insulated tent-like shelter—complete with a chef to cook your meals.

 The primary destination for this sport is the Boundary Waters, but outfitters can also be found in Duluth, along the North Shore, and even in the Minneapolis-St. Paul area.

 For those who want to enjoy the snow with something other than skis on their feet, snowshoeing is a great, low-impact activity.
-Snowshoe rentals and trails are common in state and local park systems, including those in the Minneapolis-St. Paul area.
+Snowshoe rentals and trails are common in state and local park systems, including several in the Minneapolis-St. Paul area.
 Many nature centers provide snowshoe rentals and trails, too.
 Look for clinics and candlelight events as soon as there's enough snow on the ground.

 Find ski areas, trails, equipment rentals and outfitters on the Snow Sports page.